 Work encouraged me to take a medical leave because it was evident that I was deteriorating fast.
 I spent two weeks at my parent’s house where they coddled me while I had brain zaps and headaches.
 My mom forced me to go on walks with her every day and made sure that I ate plenty of protein for the baby because “it builds brain cells.”
 Morning sickness set in which brought about even more anxiety – how did women do this???
 I did not think I was strong enough to endure this for months and months.
 I had zero confidence in myself and my abilities, a far cry from the confident, working woman that I had been just a month back.

-The simple fact was that I was pregnant and there was no quick fix.
+The simple fact was that I was suffering from depression while pregnant and there was no quick fix.

 It took about 10 weeks for me and Dr. R. to figure out a therapeutic dosage of medicine.
 My husband was amazing and would let me go to work beside him because he knew I didn’t want to be home alone yet didn’t feel strong enough to go to my own office.
 My work celebrated the days that I could make it in, even if it was only for a few hours where I would leave crying.
 Stephanie made comments that I started doing my hair again.
 I found a new OBGYN who believed that in order for me to take care of the baby, I had to take care of me first.
 Eric and I even bought our daughter her first item – a pair of ruffle socks.